D4rCM4rC/MagiskSSH/README.md

 This repository is a collection of build scripts for simply building an installable Magisk module.
 It can not be installed itself.
 Once I have a working installable package, I will link it here.

-It should run on all devices with Android API version 24 or higher (Android 7.0 Nougat and higher) that have [Magisk](https://github.com/topjohnwu/Magisk) installed.
+It should run on all devices with Android API version 21 or higher (Android 5.0 Lollipop and higher) that have [Magisk](https://github.com/topjohnwu/Magisk) installed.
 It includes binaries for arm, arm64, x86, x86_64, mips and mips64.
 However I only tested it on my arm64 Xiaomi Redmi Note 4.

 ## Used Packages And Included Resources